george-hawkins/arf-drone/pixhawk-setup.md

 Note: udev will automatically pick up this new rule when you plug in the Pixhawk (you only ever need to force udev to reread rules if the device in question is already plugged in or you've modified an existing rule).

-Even after such a rule is added QGroundControl will still complain on startup about permissions but then go and successfully automatically connect to your Pixhawk device without issue.
+Even after such a rule is added QGC will still complain on startup about permissions but then go and successfully automatically connect to your Pixhawk device without issue.

 Using udev rules appeals to nerds like myself - adding yourself to the `dialout` group and removing the ModemManager package is probably a more sensible solution that solves the whole issue, for this device and others, once and for all.
 The only issue is that existing processes will not automatically pickup on the group change - the bluntest solution to this is to reboot your system (just once after invoking `usermod`).